-Please join us as we welcome Benjamin Runkle, author of Generals in the Making, to discuss the resilient career of General George C. Marshall.
+Benjamin Runkle, author of Generals in the Making, discusses the resilient career of General George C. Marshall.

 Our Virtual Legacy Lecture online premiere is Friday, July 17, 2020 at 5:30 pm